How to Get an Annulment in California

 An annulment, which is also called a judgment of nullity, results from either a void marriage or a voidable marriage.

-You may be asking," what is the difference between those two?"
+You may ask," what is the difference between those two?"

 Think of a void marriage as one that was never legal or proper.
 It doesn't matter whether or not one or both people filed for an annulment.
 Then, think of a voidable marriage as one that is valid until there is an annulment.
 Don't overthink this concept.